Will You Tolerate This?: Plot

-Robin and Much receive a hostile reception from the former sheriff, Edward.
-They learn he is no longer Sheriff, and he and his daughter, Marian, tell them to leave.
+Robin and Much receive a hostile reception from Edward.
+Knowing Edward is a good man, Robin and Much find out from him that night that he had no choice as he is no longer sheriff because Prince John appointed a sadistic man named Vaisey to take his place.
 Robin finally arrives at the castle and sees no one has enough money for Wednesday market.
-He confronts the Sheriff at the Council and suggests that he abolish taxes, though the Sheriff bites back.
-Robin also learns the Carpenter's sons, Will and Luke Scarlett, have been caught stealing once more.
-Robin enters the dungeons to learn they will be hanged, and also meets Allan again, exposed as lying about his wife.
-Robin meets Edward secretly at night, learning how Prince John appointed the new Sheriff, and is also warned not to interfere.
+He confronts Sheriff Vaisey at the Council and suggests that he abolish taxes, though the Sheriff bites back.
+Robin also learns that both of Dan Scarlett's sons have been caught stealing again.
+Robin enters the dungeons to learn they will be hanged, and also meets Allan again, exposed as lying about having both a wife and an unborn baby.

-The next day, the brothers and Allan are due to be hanged, and Robin has to read out their sentence.
+The next day, Allan, both of Dan Scarlett's sons, and another young man are due to be hanged, and Robin has to read out their sentence.
 In case he reneges, the Sheriff also has Much held by two soldiers at a great height.
 A priest interferes by saying he and the Bishop are protecting the men by invoking the benefit of clergy, but is revealed to be a friend of Robin's, a juggler and a performer that Robin had asked to come and help, and the Sheriff promptly orders his arrest.
-With the men dangling and his plan failed, Robin finally realises what to do, kicking down a soldier and cutting the ropes with their arrows.
-He also throws a sword to free Much.
-A soldier attempts to kill Robin, but Marian throws one of her hair pins at him, though only Robin notices.
-Robin, Will, Much, Allan and the juggler escape on horseback, where it cuts to Sherwood Forest.
-Allan and Will join Robin and Much as part of Robin's gang.
+With the men dangling and his plan failed, Robin finally realizes what to do, kicking down a soldier and stealing his bow to shoot the ropes, saving each of the 4 victims.
+Robin also throws a sword to free Much.
+A soldier attempts to kill Robin, but Edward's daughter Marian kills the soldier by throwing one of her knives at his neck, though only Robin notices.
+Robin and Much are joined by Allan; and Dan's older son Will.
+The 4 of them escape on horseback, where it cuts to Sherwood Forest.
+From here, Allan and Will have decided to join Robin and Much as part of Robin's gang.
 Will goes to get some kindling.
-The episode ends on a cliffhanger, where Robin, Much and Allan are confronted by Little John and his men.
+The episode ends on a cliffhanger, where Robin, Much and Allan are confronted by Little John and his 3 other men.